Adam's Antique Radio Page

 Welcome to my antique radio page!

 My third find was a Zenith K615 AM table radio.
+I was sent this radio by a friend.
 It was produced in 1963, and has a plastic cabinet (like many of my other radios).
 It has six tubes, unlike standard "All-American 5" AM table radios, making it an "All-American 6."
 The radio has excellent reception and sensitivity due to the extra tube in the RF section and what Zenith called a "Filter Magnet" antenna (Zenith had many nicknames for their radio antennas; another of which is the "WaveMagnet" as seen on the TransOceanic series).
 A picture of my K615 can be found here.

 My fourth find was a GE T238B AM/FM table radio.
+I bought this radio at a flea market for $15.
 This was my first tube radio with FM.
 I haven't been able to find this radio on any of the antique radio web sites I've checked.
 Does anyone know when this radio was made, or any other information?
 If so, please email me using the email address at the bottom of the page. a picture of it can be found here.

-My fifth find was a Zenith "TransOceanic" B-600 portable tube shortwave radio.
+My fifth find was a Zenith "TransOceanic" B-600.
+It was given to me by a friend.
 It is a good performer, and picks up many shortwave stations.
 See more about it on my TransOceanic page.

-My sixth find was a Zenith "TransOceanic" H-500 portable tube shortwave radio.
+My sixth find was a Zenith "TransOceanic" H-500.
+It was given to me by a friend.
 Unfortunately, unlike most of my radios, this one is dead (hums on AC, is silent on batteries).
 I am considering trading it for another T-O model.
 More about it can be found on the TransOceanic page.
-6/17/19108 UPDATE: I decided to sell this set at the April 2008 NEARC swapmeet.
-Hopefully, it's new owner will be able to do something with it.
+6/17/19108 UPDATE: I decided to sell this set at the April 2008 NEARC swap-meet.
+Hopefully, its new owner will be able to do something with it.

 My seventh find was an Automatic Radio "Tom Thumb" tube portable AM-only radio.
+It was given to me by a friend.
 This was my second Automatic Radio (the others are transistor car/portables that I have not made a page about; I will make a page about my transistor radios later).
 I haven't plugged it in yet.
 Here's a lengthy description that I posted on the rec.antiques.radio+phono newsgroup:

 "It looks